Pryaxis/TShock/docs/tile-providers.md

 ## HeapTile

 HeapTile is one of the earliest tile providers shipped by TShock.
-Again, it offers memory advantages, but is really slow compared to Constileation.
+Again, it offers memory advantages, but is really slow compared to Constileation and Tiled.
 Start your TShock server with the `-heaptile` command line argument to use this provider.

 ## Tiled